 2009 | Canada | 86 min

-Reel Injun takes a critical yet humorous look at the depiction of Aboriginal peoples in Hollywood films.
-Filled with clips from hundreds of classic films and interviews with actors and directors, the film considers how contemporary Aboriginal filmmakers are changing the way Aboriginal peoples are portrayed on the silver screen.
+Reel Injun takes a critical yet humorous look at the depiction of Indigenous peoples in Hollywood films.
+Filled with clips from hundreds of classic films and interviews with actors and directors, the film considers how contemporary Indigenous filmmakers are changing the way Indigenous peoples are portrayed on-screen.

 Directed by Warren Cariou and Neil McArthur